The Duties of Directors When a Company is in Financial Difficulties – Do’s and Don’ts

 This advice can help to ensure that the Directors can avoid criticism at a later stage, if insolvency is the outcome, reducing the risk of a director disqualification investigation.
 Such advice can also be crucial in directors keeping control of the decision-making process, helping to prevent HMRC, banks, landlords or creditors influencing the outcome.

-Contact us or call us on 0208 088 0633 for help and advice on insolvency and the possible issues regarding the duties and responsibilities of directors, including director disqualification.
+Contact us or call us on any of the numbers below for help and advice on insolvency and the possible issues regarding the duties and responsibilities of directors, including director disqualification.
 The initial discussion is FREE.